zczlr12/comp0034-wk8/activities/1-dash.md

 ### Input

 We want to update the card when the map marker point for the event is hovered over.
 The input is the hoverData property.
-The hoverData object for the scatter_geo points as defined in figures.py returns data that looks like this:
+The hoverData object for the scatter_geo points as defined in figures.py returns data that looks like this (I printed the hover_data to find the structure as it was not clear from the Plotly documentation):

 ```python
 {